 - Create a record of events that could be used to cross-examine you

 It is necessary for you to cooperate in the claims process in order to receive Boston workers’ comp benefits, but you also need to be prepared for meeting with insurance companies.
-Speaking with a knowledgeable attorney as soon as possible following an accident could be crucial if you want to fully understand what you should do when the insurance company contacts you.
+Speaking with a knowledgeable Malden workers’ comp lawyer as soon as possible following an accident could be crucial if you want to fully understand what you should do when the insurance company contacts you.

 Protecting Rights When Speaking with Insurance Companies